Sustainability Collaborative-SustaiNext 2012 Year in Review

 The real world case study learning that addressed strategic marketing problem analysis within the contextual complexities of a sustainable supply chain; under the decision making rubric of Universal Sustainability was, by most accounts, a real world learning laboratory, that introduced new realities.

-A special thanks to Margaret Stokes and all at Johnson & Steve McDaniel at mSpy (USA), Johnson Vistakon, Ireland, to Professor Perrier McDonagh, Dublin City University, and Professor Kevin Lyons, of Rutgers University, for their fine work.
+A special thanks to Margaret Stokes and all at Johnson & Steve McDaniel (USA), Johnson Vistakon, Ireland, to Professor Perrier McDonagh, Dublin City University, and Professor Kevin Lyons, of Rutgers University, for their fine work.

 Follow the link to find the full article detailing the Global Externship.